 - ‘The 10 Year Baby Window That is The Key to The Women’s Pay Gap.’
 The title says it all really.
 Wonderfully written, thoroughly researched insight about where the pay gap for women gets wider.

 - I enjoyed this mental load piece from Slate’s Better Life Lab by Jennifer Owens, ‘Women Are Overburdened With Their Families’ Mental Loads.’
 This topic is huge and I’m actually in the midst of writing a deeper dive on getting your spouse to share the mental load.

 - More from the talented Brigid Schulte, she wrote a compelling, provocative piece for Slate, ‘The Corporate Case for Child Care’ explaining how the crushing costs of quality care affect women’s participation in the workforce and that employers, as the primary beneficiary of childcare, should subsidize the costs.

 - A few readers suggested I read ‘Overwhelmed: How to Work, Love and Play When No One Has The Time’ by Brigid Schulte.
 There’s a lot about this book I loved — the mental load is referred to as “contaminated time” (nails it) and she surfaces the ‘why’s’ behind the myth of the “ideal worker” and “ideal mother”.
 It’s fascinating and complementary to the other books I’ve read focused on liberating Moms from chronic overload and stress.
-Stay tuned for a deeper review on this one, I also had the pleasure of meeting and interviewing the author!
+I also had the pleasure of meeting and interviewing the author!